Tour guides

 • Palazzo Reale

 The majestic entrance doors immediately transport you to a world of grandeur, as intended by the Savoy court dynasty.
-The vast halls adorned with magnificent frescoes, the ceilings decorated with splendid chandeliers and the period furniture will immerse you in the atmosphere of a bygone era.
+Inside, the vast halls adorned with magnificent frescoes, splendid chandeliers, and period furniture immerse you in the atmosphere of a bygone era.
 You’ll feel like a privileged guest of Italian royalty.

-As you stroll through the palace’s sumptuous gardens, the work of architect André Le Nôtre, you’ll marvel at the elegant fountains, colorful flowerbeds and graceful sculptures.
+As you stroll through the palace gardens, designed by the renowned architect André Le Nôtre, you’ll marvel at elegant fountains, colorful flowerbeds, and graceful sculptures.
+This enchanting setting is a true delight for history and art enthusiasts.

 • Valentino Park

-Situated on the banks of the River Po, this magnificent park is a real gem to discover during your visit to Turin.
-You’ll immediately be transported to a world of greenery and tranquillity.
+Situated along the banks of the River Po, Valentino Park is a lush oasis and a true gem in Turin.
+From the moment you enter, you’ll be immersed in a world of greenery and tranquillity.

 • Mole Antonelliana